Christian Discernment

 When discernment comes to topics Gunner Q thinks are not subject to discernment, then everyone else goes too far and is actually helping out Satan, an accusation that GQ has falsely leveled at me in the past.

 I thought this was supposed to be easy?
-What’s the point of discernment if I have to ask GQ for the correct answer?
+What’s the point of discernment if I am required to ask GQ for the correct answer?
 Do we need discernment to know how and when to use discernment?
 That is a bit too meta even for my tastes.

 Gunner Q started right: discernment is about a man being permitted to judge his own way through life.
 But for this to work, it must even include discernment on the topics of submission and head coverings, otherwise GQ is no different than the people he critiques.